 This year’s weather gave growers a surplus of berries, so I say put them to good use by making hand pies.

-We had some friends over for dinner a few weeks ago, and I made these little darlings up the day before and stuck them in the refrigerator, removing them and placing them on the counter a few hours before I knew I would serve them.
+We had some friends over for dinner a few weeks ago, and I served these little darlings.
+What was perfect was I made them the day before.
+Storing them in the refrigerator.
+Removing them a few hours before I knew I would serve them to let them come to room temperature.

 - 2 cups fresh blueberries